SovereignCloudStack/website/source/About/index.en.md

-foundation for managing many k8s clusters -- the real service here is K8s aaS -- we are offering the k8s cluster API as interface to manage k8s clusters; providers can of course use it internally as well to created managed services.
+foundation for managing many k8s clusters -- the real service here is K8s aaS -- we are offering the k8s cluster API as interface to manage k8s clusters; providers can of course use it internally as well to create managed services.
 Exposing the OpenStack layer is optional from an SCS standardization point of view.
 If it is exposed, we however have standards to cover it, so we can deliver compatibility at this layer as well.
 Note that the technology choices that are not part of the mandatory standard (S) may not necessarily be final.
-The SCS Platform Services are not part of the base SCS project;
+The SCS Platform Services are not part of the base SCS project ("SCS-1");
 however we have plans prepared to extend SCS into this space "SCS-3".